DepengKong-kdp/Calculation-of-Heartbeat/README.md

 ## Introduction of the contents
 `data`: An example of measured ECG signal.
-`result`: Folder for save the calculated heartbeat result.
+`result`: Folder for saving the calculated heartbeat result.
 `utils.py`: Implemented functions for signal preprocessing.
 `Compute_HR.py`: Main program for heartbeat calculation.
 `requirements.txt`: Details of used software dependencies.